saheerb/mbed-os/docs/design-documents/docker_management/docker_management.md

 **On Day-X** There are some changes for [active updates](#Type-of-docker-image-updates) (for example dockerfile has been changed), so these are the docker images created or updated

-* master-latest
+* mbed-os-env:master-latest
-* master-day-x - This is a fixed tag
+* mbed-os-env:<master-day-x> - This is a fixed tag

-:information_source: At night, master-latest tag is checked for [passive updates](#Type-of-docker-image-updates)
+:information_source: master-latest tag is checked for [passive updates](#Type-of-docker-image-updates) as scheduled in the workflow.

 **On Day-X+1** Though there are commits to mbed-os source repository.
 These do not involve changes to Dockerfile or dependencies like requirements.txt.
 Hence, no docker image is created at the time of merging the commit.
-At night, master-latest tag is checked for Passive Update.

 **On Day-X+2** A new mbed-os release `mbed-os-6.14.0` is created.
 This creates an image with following docker tag.

-* mbed-os-6-latest - This docker tag could be used to get a compatible image for latest mbed-os-6 release.
+* mbed-os-env:mbed-os-6-latest - This docker tag could be used to get a compatible image for latest mbed-os-6 release.
-* mbed-os-6.14-latest - This docker tag  could be used to work with updated mbed-os-6.14 release.
+* mbed-os-env:mbed-os-6.14-latest - This docker tag  could be used to work with updated mbed-os-6.14 release.
 This image is passively updated till next mbed-os release on the branch (typically till mbed-os-6.15.0)
-* mbed-os-6.14-day-x - A fixed docker tag
+* mbed-os-env:mbed-os-6.14-day-x - A fixed docker tag

-:information_source: mbed-os-6.14-latest, and mbed-os-6-latest will be passively updated every night from now on.
+:information_source: mbed-os-6.14-latest, and mbed-os-6-latest will be passively updated as scheduled in th workflow.

 **On Day X+10** Another new release mbed-os-6.15.0 is made.
 This creates an image with following docker tag.